Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: Equivariant Chern-Schwartz-MacPherson classes

-In this section we recall a construction of MacPherson's natural transformation by means of {\em characteristic cycles,\/} and extend this construction to the equivariant setting.
-In the non-equivariant case this construction appears in (among others) \cite{sabbah:quelques,MR1063344,PP:hypersurface,aluffi:shadows,schurmann:transversality}.
-Our main ingredient is Ohmoto's construction of the equivariant MacPherson's transformation, \cite{ohmoto:eqcsm}.
+In this section we recall a construction of MacPherson's natural transformation by means of {characteristic cycles,\/} and extend this construction to the equivariant setting.
+In the non-equivariant case this construction appears in (among others) \cite{sabbah:quelques,MR1063344,PP:hypersurface,aluffi:shadows,schurmann:transversality}. {Our main result is \Cref{prop:shadows}, which realizes this construction in terms of equivariant shadows.
+This also gives a {\em Lagrangian approach} to Ohmoto's construction of the equivariant MacPherson's transformation \cite{ohmoto:eqcsm}.}

+In addition, we record in \Cref{thm:intersection} certain equivariant intersection formulae for MacPherson's transformation, generalizing the non-equivariant statements proved in \cite{schurmann:transversality}.
+These will be needed in the proof of `geometric orthogonality' for flag manifolds in~\S\ref{ss:geomorth}.
+The details required to extend the proofs from \cite{schurmann:transversality} to the equivariant setting are given in the Appendix.

-In this section $X$ will denote a smooth (complex) algebraic variety with an action of a torus $T$ and with a Whitney stratification $\mathcal{S}:= \{ S \subset X \}$ such that each stratum $S$ is $T$-invariant.
-In later sections we will take $X$ to be a flag manifold with the stratification given by Schubert cells.
-We will state our results in equivariant Borel-Moore homology; {\em mutatis mutandis,\/} they hold in the Chow group.
-(The two theories coincide for complex flag manifolds.)
-The construction is illustrated in the following diagram (cf.~\cite[\S 3]{schurmann:transversality}); the notation is explained next.
+In this section $X$ will denote a smooth (complex) algebraic variety with an action of a torus $T$.
+As before, we state our results in equivariant Borel-Moore homology; {\em mutatis mutandis,\/} they hold in the Chow group.
+The construction is illustrated in the following diagram (cf.~\cite[\S3]{schurmann:transversality}); the notation is explained next.